bc-marine-canvas/bc-marine-canvas/content/upholstery/salon-seating.md

   alt: Quilted white seating around dining table
 ---

 Salon seating can transform your salon into the focal point of your entire boat.
-If your cushions are old and worn, then it's time for something new.
-We can replicate your existing design, or we can work with you to develop a new look.
-Let your personality shine through.
+If your cushions and seats are tired, it's time for something new.
+We can replicate your existing design, or we can work with you to develop a new look that lets your personality shine through.